deltachat/deltachat-pages/en/help.md

   see our concluding [Needfinding and UX report](https://delta.chat/en/2019-07-19-uxreport).
   The second 2019/2020 grant ($300K) is still ongoing and helps us to release Delta/iOS versions, to convert our core library to Rust, and to provide new features for all platforms.
+See the ongoing [blog posts](https://delta.chat/en/blog) for more info.

 - The [NLNET foundation](https://nlnet.nl/) granted EUR 46K for
   completing Rust/Python bindings and instigating a Chat-bot ecosystem.

-- Last but by far not least, several experts contributed and contribute to Delta Chat developments without receiving money.
-Without them, Delta Chat would not be where it is today.
+- Last but by far not least, several pro-bono experts and enthusiasts contributed and contribute to Delta Chat developments without receiving money, or only small amounts.
+Without them, Delta Chat would not be where it is today, not even close.

 The monetary funding mentioned above was organized by merlinux GmbH in Freiburg (Germany), and then distributed to almost a dozen contributors.